-Yahoo Sports is previewing all 32 teams as we get ready for the NFL season, counting down the teams one per weekday in reverse order of our initial 2019 power rankings.
-No. 1 will be revealed on July 31, the day before the Hall of Fame Game kicks off the preseason.
+Yahoo Sports is previewing all 32 teams as we get ready for the NFL season, complete with our initial 2019 power rankings.

 Matt Patricia had a problem last season.